Charlie Hunnam

 Charlie Hunnam and Morgana McNelis

-Charlie was ranked number five on Elle magazine's list of the sexiest men for June/July 2005.
+The actor ranked number five on Elle magazine's list of sexiest men in their June/July 2005 issue.

-Charlie is a fan of Eminem and the American rap group Wu-Tang Clan, and among his favorite actors are Daniel Day-Lewis and Sean Penn.
+Charlie's a huge fan of Eminem and the American rap group Wu Tang Clan, and counts Daniel Day-Lewis and Sean Penn among his favorite actors.

-In his free time, Charlie enjoys drawing and photography, but he insists he has no special talents beyond smoking weed and his passion for sports.
+In his free time, Charlie enjoys drawing and photography, though he claims his only real talents are smoking weed and a passion for sports.

-Hunnam has two cats, George and Mavis.
-In one interview, Charlie admitted that of all the scents in the world, his cats' fur is his absolute favorite.
+Hunnam has two cats – George and Mavis.
+In one interview, Charlie admitted that of all the scents in the world, his favorite is the smell of his cats' fur.

 The actor collects Nike sneakers.
-He has more than 85 pairs from the '90s in his collection.
-"You know, as a kid, I couldn't afford shoes like that and envied my friends who got to strut around in Nikes.
-And now?
-I can buy every pair in the world!"
-Charlie once candidly revealed.
+His collection includes over 85 pairs of models from the '90s.
+"You know, as a kid I couldn't afford shoes like that and I envied my peers who strutted around in Nikes.
+And you know what now?
+I can buy every damn pair on the planet!"
+Charlie once confessed.

 Charlie Hunnam Now

-In April 2024, the actor was seen in the sci-fi blockbuster "Rebel Moon."
-He played one of the main characters – a mercenary and smuggler named Kay, who is hired by the rebel Cora (Sofia Boutella) for her team.
+In April 2024, the actor appeared in the sci-fi blockbuster "Rebel Moon."
+He played one of the main characters – mercenary and smuggler Kai, whom rebel Kora (Sofia Boutella) recruits for her team.

 Charlie Hunnam: latest news and articles